kevonc/kevoncheung.com/content/articles/20210404-build-new-community.md

 ---
-title: "How I build a new community using data and feedback"
+title: How I build a new community using data and feedback
-date: "2021-04-04"
+date: '2021-04-04'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: build-new-community
-slug: "build-new-community"
+topic: entrepreneurship
 ---

 I loved taking out my huge whiteboard and started brainstorming ideas by myself or with my buddies.
 I thought that one whiteboard would help me change the world.